I have exhausted all of my unemployment benefits. What do I do now?Posted on: September 18, 2020

 - Fifth: Once you have refiled you should receive a “monetary determination” notice and a notice of eligibility for Pandemic Emergency Unemployment Compensation.

-If you refile and do not receive any information about your application for extended benefits SLLS can assist you with this process if eligible for our services.
+If you refile and do not receive any information about your application for extended benefits Southeast Louisiana Legal Services might be able to assist you.
 You can apply for our services at our webpage or click here for more information.

-How much may I receive for Pandemic Emergency Unemployment Compensation?
+How much may I receive from Pandemic Emergency Unemployment Compensation?

 This amount may vary depending on your situation and wage history.
 People who may qualify for Pandemic Emergency Unemployment Compensation will receive the same weekly benefit amount that would have under their original 26 weeks of unemployment compensation ($10 to $247).